 The Division of Pharmacy at the University of Texas MD Anderson Cancer Center offers a PGY2 Pharmacy Residency in Medication-Use Safety and Policy.
 MD Anderson is a world renowned 650+ bed acute patient care and 5100+ visit/day outpatient cancer center located in the Texas Medical Center.
 The residency program provides a broad range of medication use management experiences with an emphasis in drug information including formulary management and implementation, drug shortage management, policy and accreditation, fostering a culture of safety, evaluating and reporting adverse drug reactions and medication errors, and quality improvement.
 Residents are provided opportunities to develop skills in critical literature evaluation, evidence-based medicine, interdisciplinary committee coordination, and clinical informatics.
 The program allows for tailored instruction for the individual resident based on interest(s), past experience, and future goals.
 The PGY2 Pharmacy Residency in Medication-Use Safety and Policy will develop practitioners capable of serving as an expert on drug information and optimal medication use in a hospital/health-system setting.
 Following completion of the residency, graduates will be prepared for a position in drug information, formulary management, drug shortage management, drug-use policy, medication safety, policy and accreditation, drug utilization, or related role within health system pharmacy.

-Under the direction of Stacey M. Sobocinski, Pharm.D., BCPS, a team of Medication Use Management pharmacists including four drug information specialists, and the pharmacy staff at MD Anderson, the resident
+Under the direction of Stacey M. Sobocinski, Pharm.D., BCPS, a team of Medication Use Management pharmacists including four drug information specialists, and the pharmacy staff at MD Anderson, the resident will:

 - Develop skills in drug information and medication use management in the following rotations: